- a spirited dance for two dancers in triple rhythm, common in the 16th and 17th centuries.

-That Abreu rivals you in flavour, and that gaillard has not less invention.Tancred
+That Abreu rivals you in flavour, and that Gaillard has not less invention.Tancred

-gaillard was a versatile fellow; he had been a poet, an actor, and a journalist.
+Gaillard was a versatile fellow; he had been a poet, an actor, and a journalist.